MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 ```
 wc -l slist.txt
 ```
+You can also use -w to get only the number of words, or -c to get only the number of characters.

+You can use cat to see the content of this file on HPC.
-cat: concatenate files and print on the standard output.
+cat: print on the standard output.
 ```
 cat slist.txt
 ```
-head: output the first part of files.
+head: output the first n lines of files.
 ```
 head -5 test.txt
 ```
-tail: output the last part of files.
+tail: output the last n lines of files.
 ```
-tail -10 test.txt
+tail -3 test.txt
 ```

 ```
 cp xxx ./